CodeDifferently/lecture-slides/lectures/html/document-structure/content.md

 -
 #### The `<html>` tag
-* This tag defines an HTML document
+* This tag tells the browser this is an HTML document
 * `<html>...</html>`
-* Everything in an HTML document is surrounded by <html> tag

 ```HTML
 <!DOCTYPE html>